 Plan a 2 Week Orlando Itinerary and see as much as you can while visiting Orlando.
-Our 2 week Orlando Itinerary will guide you to see all the Orlando theme parks from Disney World to Legoland Florida and introduce you to most of the Orlando attractions at International Drive.
+This Orlando Trip Itinerary will guide you to see all the Orlando theme parks from Disney World to Legoland Florida and introduce you to most of the Orlando attractions at International Drive.
 We’ve included shopping, resting, and things that are uniquely Orlando.
 Follow our Ultimate 2 Week Orlando Itinerary and come home with lots of memories and check Orlando off your bucket list.

 How much does it cost to vacation in Orlando?
 It can be costly but there are ways to save.
 Check out 15 Ways to Save on an Orlando Vacation and finally make your Orlando trip happen.

 disclosure: Thanks Toyota for letting us drive around Orlando in the Toyota Prius.